No time? My pick for the best flat iron for fine hair is the Bio Ionic OnePass Nano-Ceramic Straightening Iron.

-An even better combination is tourmaline ceramic.
+An even better combination is tourmaline-infused ceramic.
 Tourmaline is a crystallized mineral that’s crushed and infused into the plate.

 It emits negative ions when heated, which neutralize the positive ions in dry, frizzy hair.
 It makes hair shinier and silkier, but is also usually more expensive.
 When you see the term “ionic technology” on the box, this is what it’s referring to.

-Lastly, there are also titanium plates in some of the newer high end models.
+Lastly, there are also titanium plates in some of the newer, high-end flat irons.
 The benefits of titanium are that it heats very quickly, is lightweight, and is more durable.
 Salons use them for their efficiency since they heat quickly and can tame wild hair into smooth, sleek glass hair.

 Floating or Fixed Plates?

-Something you may want to consider if you’ve ever had issues clamping your hair securely with a straightener is getting one with floating plates.
+Something you may want to consider if you’ve ever had issues clamping your tresses securely with a hair straightener is getting one with floating plates.